AztecProtocol/aztec-packages/docs/docs/concepts/advanced/private_execution_environment.md

 ### ACIR simulator

-The ACIR (Abstract Circuit Intermediate Representation) simulator generates the partial witness and the public inputs of smart contract functions.
-You can learn more about what it does in [this section](./acir_simulator.md).
+The ACIR (Abstract Circuit Intermediate Representation) simulator handles the accurate execution of smart contract functions by simulating transactions.
+It generates the required data and inputs for these functions.
+You can find more details about how it works [here](./acir_simulator.md).

 ### Database